Multi-RPG/Multi_RPG-1.0/README.md

 A discord bot, written in python, with several utility/meme generators/RPG elements and a feature-rich hangman game.

 ## Run requirements:
-1. Needs python 3.6+ with sqlite3, pillow, requests, discord (0.16.12), numpy, dblpy (info on discordbots.org), and profanityfilter packages installed (use python3 -m pip install X)
+1. Needs python 3.6+ with sqlite3, pillow, requests, discord (0.16.12), numpy, dblpy (info on discordbots.org), and profanityfilter packages installed (use python3 -m pip install X);
-2. .ini config files with Bot login token and imgflip login token in "tokens/"
+2. Inside tokens folder, rename tokenbot-example.ini to tokenbot.ini, and add your bot token, config files with Bot login token and imgflip login token;
-3. Optional: Tokens for "DiscordBotLists.org" (for updating bot stats on their website) and google drive oauth2 access (for database backups)
+3. Optional: Tokens for "DiscordBotLists.org" (for updating bot stats on their website) and google drive oauth2 access (for database backups).

 ## Usage:
 ### Linux/macOS